Esri/lerc/README.md

 For illustration, we have put together a simple test sample.

-- build the Lerc.dll in src/Lerc.
+### Windows

+- Open src/Lerc/Lerc.sln with Microsoft Visual Studio.
+We have used MSVS 2013.
+- Build the Lerc.dll.
+Pick x64 or Win32 according to your system.
 Copy the resulting Lerc.lib into the lib/ folder.
+- Open src/LercTest/LercTest.sln.
-- build the test app in src/LercTest.
+- Build the test application LercTest.exe.
+Again, pick x64 or Win32.
-- copy the Lerc.dll next to LercTest.exe.
+- Copy the Lerc.dll from above next to LercTest.exe.
+- Run it.

+### Linux

+- Go to src/Lerc.
+Call make.
+This should create libLerc.so.
+- Go to src/LercTest.
+In the makefile, adjust the paths at the top as needed.
+Call make.
+This should create main.out.
-- run it.
+- Run it.

 ## Lerc Properties